Reviews You Can Rely On

 User Experience

-Sound quality is important, but it doesn't mean much if your buds are constantly dropping out of your ears if they are uncomfortably large, or if they randomly stop playing your favorite tunes.
-Unfortunately, cheap earbuds are notorious for their poor user experience, but we put our top budget picks through the wringer to ensure they provide at least adequate, and sometimes impressive, comfort, stability, customizations, and connectivity.
+Sound quality is important, but it's hard to appreciate if your buds are constantly dropping out of your ears, are uncomfortably large, or randomly stop playing your favorite tunes.
+Unfortunately, cheap earbuds are notorious for their poor user experience.
+That said, any model you choose should at least provide adequate comfort, stability, customizations, and connectivity.

 User Experience Ratings